r4q0/StockX-API/README.md

 ## Endpoints

-atesttotestatest. **api/shoe/generic-shoe/proxy-api-key**: This endpoint provides raw data
+1. **api/shoe/generic-shoe/proxy-api-key**: This endpoint provides raw data
 2. **api/shoeclean/generic-nike-shoe/proxy-api-key**: We highly recommend using this endpoint as it returns well-formatted data.

 ## Getting Started